 Optimistic consumers spend more.
-When optimism increases, C increases in our RGDP equation, and the aggregate demand curve shifts to the right.
+C increases in our RGDP equation when optimism rises and the aggregate demand curve shifts to the right.
 Consumers demand more goods and services at every price level.
 Conversely, when consumers are concerned about holding their jobs, they may hoard their cash and spend less.
 During these periods, consumer spending will decline at every price level, and the aggregate demand curve will shift to the left.

 Change in Investment Spending:

-Businesses are keenly aware when consumer confidence changes because it affects a company’s sales forecast.
+Businesses are keenly aware when consumer confidence changes, and it affects a company’s sales forecast.
 When optimism improves, management may expand into new markets, build a new plant, or modernize equipment.
 Private investment increases, pushing up the economy’s aggregate demand curve.

 Technological change may increase the demand for capital as companies modernize to cut costs and increase profits.
 The introduction of personal computers in the 1980s helped propel investment spending to record levels following the Economic Recovery Tax Act of 1981.

 Government and Federal Reserve policies influence investment spending.
 Monetary policy aims to influence interest rates by controlling the money supply.
 Lower interest rates encourage companies to build plants and purchase equipment because of lower borrowing costs.
 Lower tax rates also spur businesses to invest more.

 The government has an enormous demand for goods and services.
 US government expenditures and investment totaled 18 percent of GDP in 2021!
 Any change in government expenditures results in a change in the aggregate demand for the economy, assuming all other variables remain constant.
 An increase in government spending shifts the aggregate demand curve to the right.
 A decrease moves it to the left.